WRGC (AM): 680 AM

+The station later moved to 680 kHz, with 1,000 watts, but allowing for a 250–watt directional nighttime signal.

 The station's call sign was changed to WRGC in memory of Ronnie Childress, the former owner's son who was electrocuted while working on the transmitter during a thunderstorm in the 1970s (his initials were RGC).

-WRGC broadcasts sports from Western Carolina University and Smoky Mountain High School, as well as local election results and weather.
-WRGC airs a "buy-sell-and-trade call-in show" called "Tradio."
+For a significant portion of the station's history, the music format consisted primarily of country, along with some southern rock, along with news, community announcements, and local sports coverage.

+In 1994, WRGC was one of 79 stations approved for the AM expanded band.
+The objective was to better cover Jackson County at night, when the station had to reduce power to protect WPTF.
+During the day, in addition to 20,000 Jackson County listeners, WRGC reached 30,000 listeners in Macon, Swain and Haywood Counties.
+WRGC would have moved to 1660 AM and increased from 1,000 watts to 10,000 during the day and from 250 to 1,000 watts at night.

 Georgia-Carolina Radiocasting Company bought WRGC in 2002, changing the format from country and gospel to soft rock.

-WRGC had about 8,000 listeners in Jackson, Macon and Swain Counties, though 98 percent of its advertising revenue came from Jackson County.
-The economic crisis hit the station hard, as several car dealers closed and other potential advertisers cut spending.
+WRGC had about 8,000 listeners in Jackson, Macon and Swain Counties as of 2011, though 98 percent of its advertising revenue came from Jackson County.
+The Great Recession affected the station as several car dealers closed and other potential advertisers cut spending.

 On August 31, 2011, the station turned off its transmitter.
 A posting on their website stated, "WRGC has left the air due to the severe economic conditions."
 The statement also addressed the permanency of this event, "Our long term plans for WRGC are not decided, but we have notified the Federal Communications Commission to go off the air until a decision is made."
 Art Sutton, president of Georgia-Carolina Radiocasting Company, hoped someone local could buy the station, because a local owner could "better develop relationships with those smaller businesses" needed to make a station successful, as his company's stations WNCC-FM and WFSC in nearby Franklin were.